 Negotiations are often conducted with the Faroe Islands at a later stage and this explains the time lag before the Faroe Islands joins various international organizations.
 For instance, Denmark subscribed to GATT in 1950 and the Faroe Islands in 1954.

-The Faroese Government has also applied for full and independent Faroese membership in the Nordic Council.
-The application is currently being discussed in the Nordic Council.
+The current Faroese Government also applied for full and independent Faroese membership in the Nordic Council.
+The application is currently being discussed in the Nordic Council of Ministers.

 Relations to the European Union